 Creating an editorial calendar, no matter what your business is or goals are, is easier than you think.
 And it can make or break you.

-Here are the (easy) steps you need to take to create an editorial calendar:
+Here ARE 5 easy steps to Build an editorial calendar:

-Pre-step (I realize you weren’t prepared for a pre-step, but this is important): Watch our Blogging411 episode on How to Create an Editorial Calendar.
+Pre-step (I realize you weren’t prepared for a pre-step, but this is important): Watch the episode on How to Create an Editorial Calendar.
 It will get you started.

 Step 1: Decide what your keywords are.